Fuzzy Black Holes from Mass Generation in Matrix Compactification: Compactification of BFSS theory

 \section{Compactification of BFSS theory}

 In this section, we extend the mechanism of torus compactification to the BFSS matrix theory.
-We will consider the cases of periodic and anti-periodic boundary conditions for fermions, and show that the result is qualitatively analogous to the corresponding cases in IKKT theory.
+We will consider the cases of periodic and anti-periodic boundary conditions for fermions, and show that the result is equivalent to the corresponding cases in IKKT theory.

 In BFSS theory, compactifications on a six-dimensional torus are ill-defined \cite{Seiberg:1997, Sen:1997}.
-We therefore consider compactifications of the complementary coordinates on a three-dimensional square torus $\mathbb{T}^3$, where each of the dimensions has size $L$.
+We therefore consider compactifications of the complementary coordinates on a three-dimensional square torus $\mathbb{T}^3$, where each of the dimensions has size $2 \pi L$.
 We expect that, in the decompactification limit, the results should be qualitatively equivalent, still producing different mass terms for the two sets of directions.
 We will show that this is indeed the case.